neu-se/CS4530-Spring-2024/tutorials/week1-getting-started.md

 ## Installing NodeJS with NVM for Windows

+Before starting the installation, make sure to kill your Visual Studio Code if you have it installed.
+To do that on Windows, open a command prompt(type `cmd` in the windows start bar, then select "Run as administrator") and run the command `taskkill.exe /IM code.exe`.

-1. Download `nvm-setup.zip` from the most recent release of [nvm-windows](https://github.com/coreybutler/nvm-windows/releases) (at time of writing this document, version was 1.1.10).
+1. Download `nvm-setup.zip` from the most recent release of [nvm-windows](https://github.com/coreybutler/nvm-windows/releases) (at time of writing this document, version was 1.1.12).

    - ![image](./assets/week1-getting-started/node/download-nvmw.png)
 2. Extract the contents of `nvm-setup.zip` and run the executable `nvm-setup.exe`.